sagargandhi/presentations-javascript/Readme.md

 8. Introduction to the Babel CLI by converting ES6 files to ES05.

-Future topics:

-1. XMLHttpRequest for rest calls.
-2. Fetch API
-3. Introduction to ES 06 promises (Asynchronous)
+Second session on 28th May 2021

+Session 2 Topics:

-4. Introduction to using third party libraries like Moment JS.
+1. Introduction to using third party libraries like Moment JS.
-5. Use of yarn to import third party libraries
+2. Use of yarn to import third party libraries
+3. XMLHttpRequest for rest calls.
+4. Fetch API
+5. Introduction to ES 06 promises (Asynchronous)
 6. Introduction to Web pack features like
     a.
 Live reload.
     b.
 Bundling
     c.
 Tree shaking
     d.
 Babel compiler presets etc...
-5. Hosting static websites over the internet
+7. Hosting static websites over the internet

-Once the above features are explored we can start with React library.